overtone1000/uDAQC/Documentation/Development To-Do.md

 ## Center
 * Consider compression of TimescaleDB older chunks.
 This may be a workaround for the fact that continuous aggregates can't have different data retention than their source tables.
-* Should drop tables of systems that lose all their data to expiration.
+* Should drop tables of systems that lose all their data to expiration...or that are orphaned.
 * Why is there a duplicate system with a description that passes equivalency test?
 This looks like a problem in the way database tables are named (devices have different descriptions but the same system table name).
 See output statements in `loadDevices()` in Database_udAQC.java.
 Should table names be hashes of the descriptions?

 ## Web Interface